Bolton Spring Farm School Field Trips

 Perfect for younger students who want a simple, hands-on introduction to life on the farm.

 Students will enjoy a short, age-appropriate presentation about how apples grow, explore the orchard, and pick their own apples to take home.
-The experience begins with a hayride out to the orchard, where students will learn about apple trees, the seasons of the farm, and what makes New England orchards so special.
+The experience begins with a walk out to the orchard, where students will pick apple and explore one of New England’s most beautiful orchards.

 Includes: